Looking Beyond Text: Reducing Language bias in Large Vision-Language Models via Multimodal Dual-Attention and Soft-Image Guidance: Experiments

 \subsection{Experimental Results}

-We evaluate the effectiveness of our proposed method across various benchmarks, as presented in Table~\ref{tab:comparison}.
-The baseline models are categorized into three groups: (1) LVLMs obtained after multimodal alignment training of foundational LLMs and the visual encoders, marked in \textbf{blue}; (2) training-free methods designed to mitigate hallucinations in LVLMs, marked in \textbf{brown}; and (3) reinforcement learning-based methods aimed at aligning LVLM outputs with human intentions, marked in \textbf{gray}.

-Compared to these baseline models, our method demonstrates consistent performance improvements across all tasks and benchmarks.
-Notably, in comparison to LLaVA-1.5~\citep{LLAVA15}, which shares the same training data and model structure with our method, our method achieves substantial double-digit percentage improvements, as indicated by the $\Delta$ values in Table~\ref{tab:comparison}.
-Specifically, we achieve a 40.36\% reduction in response hallucination(Obj Hall) and a 12.11\% improvement in LLaVA-Bench on the 7B model.
-On the 13B model, we also achieve a 42.18\% reduction in response hallucination(Obj Hall) and an 16.28\% improvement in LLaVA-Bench, demonstrating the robust scalability of our method with larger models.
-Our method also surpasses training-free methods such as VCD~\citep{vcd} and VDD~\citep{alabdulmohsin2024fractalpatternsilluminatesuccess}, achieving nearly 20 points reduction on Object-Hallucination Benchmark.
-This demonstrates the superior capability of our method in mitigating visual hallucinations by addressing the language bias inherent in LVLMs.
-The underperformance of these methods further indicates that adding randomly generated noise on input images or simply remove the image during the inference injects the unexpected information that was not present during training, thereby diminishing the robustness of their methods across the benchmark.
-In comparison to reinforcement learning-based methods, which require extensive training resources, additional training data, and high-quality feedback data, our method remains efficient and cost-effective while delivering superior results.
-For example, compared to RLHF-V~\citep{RLHF-V} and LLaVA1.5-BPO~\citep{llavaBPO}, our method achieves higher scores on most benchmarks without the need for reinforcement learning.
-Our 7B model attains a lower hallucination rate and higher visual comprehension scores than these methods, highlighting the efficiency of our proposed methods, including MDA and SIG.
+We evaluate our method across benchmarks in \Cref{tab:comparison}, comparing with baseline models: (1) LVLMs after multimodal alignment training($\dag$); (2) training-free methods for mitigating hallucinations($\ddag$); and (3) reinforcement learning methods($\circ$). \OURS consistently outperforms across all benchmarks.
+Notably, over LLaVA-1.5~\citep{LLAVA15}, which shares same training data and architecture, \OURS achieves double-digit percentage gains across different model sizes(indicated by $\Delta$), demonstrating strong scalability. \OURS also surpasses training-free methods such as VCD~\citep{vcd}, VDD~\citep{alabdulmohsin2024fractalpatternsilluminatesuccess} and ICD~\citep{ICD}, achieving nearly 20 points reduction on Obj Hall.
+The underperformance of these methods further indicates that adding randomly generated noise on input images or simply remove images during the inference injects the unexpected information that was not present during training, thereby diminishing robustness of their methods.
+Compared to reinforcement learning-based methods, which require extensive training resources and additional high-quality feedback data, \OURS remains effective and cost-efficient while delivering superior results.
+While RLHF-V achieves best score on Obj Hall, likely due to overfitting from overlap with its training data, base model, and benchmark~\citep{RLHF-V,MUFFIN}.
+In contrast, \OURS outperforms RLHF-V by a wide margin in other tasks (e.g., +32.9 on LLaVABench).
+Overall, our model demonstrates lower hallucination rates and higher visual comprehension scores without requiring additional resources, showcasing the effectiveness of our proposed method.
+For thorough evaluations, we conduct experiments across various benchmarks in \Cref{sec:Additional_eval}, including ScienceQA~\citep{sciqa}, POPE~\citep{pope}, SeedBench~\citep{SEEDbench}, and MMVP~\citep{Eyes}, showing consistent improvements.
+We also perform \OURS on LLaVA-Next to demonstrate the generalization across different model architectures in \Cref{sec:llavanext}.